zeke/devcenter-scraper/content/md/postgres-logs-errors.md

     FATAL:  too many connections for role "[role name]"

-This occurs on Starter Tier (dev and basic) plans, which have a [max connection limit of 20 per user](https://devcenter.heroku.com/articles/heroku-postgres-plans#starter-tier).
+This occurs on Hobby Tier (hobby-dev and hobby-basic) plans, which have a [max connection limit of 20 per user](https://devcenter.heroku.com/articles/heroku-postgres-plans#hobby-tier).
 To resolve this error, close some connections to your database by stopping background workers, reducing the number of dynos, or restarting your application in case it has created connection leaks over time.
 A discussion on handling connections in a Rails application can be found [here](https://devcenter.heroku.com/articles/concurrency-and-database-connections).

 ## FATAL: could not receive data ...